tres-framework/docs/routing.md

     echo $number;
 });
 ```
-At the moment of writing, the router does not support optional routes.
-If you want to make
+If you want to make a placeholder (like `:title`) optional, you have to
-the title optional, you have to duplicate the route and remove the :title.
+duplicate the route and remove the placeholder (`:title` in this case).
 ```php
 Route::get('/blog/:id/', [
     'controller' => 'BlogController',